Trick 1 . Browser Optimization

 Now re-launch the browser and check to see whether the issue is fixed.

 If you have tried all the above tricks and nothing seems to work, try this one.
-Resetting chrome to its fresh newly installed state will fix the chrome-not-responding error without any doubt.
+Resetting the chrome to its fresh installed state will fix the chrome not responding error without any doubt.
 What about the saved passwords and bookmarks?
 Don’t panic.
-If your Google account is already synced with the Google chrome browser, you can easily import everything by just logging into the browser.
+If your Google account is already synched with the Google chrome browser, you can easily import all those by just logging in to the browser.
 So now, let’s continue to reset the browser.